Evan-Burrows Fontaine: Legal battles

 In the summer of 1922 Fontaine filed what would turn out to be the first of several lawsuits against Cornelius “Sonny” Vanderbilt Whitney, claiming he had broken his pledge to marry her and that he was the father of her son.
 Whitney’s attorneys countered that Fontaine was still married to Adair at the time of the proposal and that the date of her marriage annulment was contrived by Fontaine and her mother.
 Over the next several months the case would become headline fodder for the national press; in the end though, Whitney’s attorneys prevailed and the case was dismissed.
 After the trial’s end, Fontaine and her mother were arrested for perjury; charges that were in due course vacated by a judge.
 Fontaine continued the battle with subsequent lawsuits against Whitney that would fare no better than the first.

 Parents' deaths

 On January 21, 1928, Fontaine’s mother was killed near New Smyrna Beach, Florida, when her automobile collided with a Florida East Coast Railway passenger train.
-Florence Fontaine had been on her way to Miami to care of her daughter who had fallen ill.
+Florence Fontaine had been on her way to Miami to care for her daughter who had fallen ill.
 Fontaine's father died on August 19, 1939, while on a visit to her home in Margate, New Jersey.
 At the time Winston Fontaine was a member of the Dallas office of the Loyalty Group Insurance Company.